fchristl/ldap-self-service/README.md

 * Set `endpoint` to the URL where your LDAP Self REST Service is reachable.
 * Set `editableAttributes` to the attributes you want your users to be allowed to edit.
-This normally corresponds to the `EDITABLE_FIELDS` varaible from LDAP Self REST Service.
+This normally corresponds to the `EDITABLE_ATTRIBUTES` varaible from LDAP Self REST Service.

 ## Build
 To build a frontend with your configuration, run `ng build --prod`.
 Then copy the